Eddie Edwards (wrestler): Tag team championship reigns (2014–2016)

-TNA World Heavyweight Champion (2016–2018)
+TNA World Heavyweight Champion (2016–2017)

-Davey would be injured in the match, and Eddie would embark on a singles career.
-He started a feud with Trevor Lee and Gregory Helms, challenged Lee in a match for the TNA X Division Championship, in a three-way also involving DJ Z, on the April 19 episode of Impact Wrestling, but lost the match.
-Then, Eddie failed to win the X Division Championship two times, in an Ultimate X match at May Mayhem, which also included DJ Z and Andrew Everett, and in a singles match against Trevor Lee on the June 7 episode of Impact Wrestling.
-On June 12 at Slammiversary, Edwards defeated Lee, DJ Z and Andrew Everett in a four-way match to win the TNA X Division Championship, marking his first singles title in TNA.
-He successfully retained his title against Trevor Lee in a rematch on the Gold Rush special episode of Impact Wrestling.
+Richards would be injured in the match, and Edwards would embark on a singles career.
+On the April 19 episode of Impact Wrestling, he started a feud with Trevor Lee and Gregory Helms, challenging Lee for the TNA X Division Championship in a three-way also involving DJ Z, but lost the match.
+Then, Edwards failed to win the X Division Championship two times, in an Ultimate X match at May Mayhem, which also included DJ Z and Andrew Everett, and in a singles match against Lee on the June 7 episode of Impact Wrestling.
+Five days later at Slammiversary, Edwards defeated Lee, DJ Z and Andrew Everett in a four-way match to win the TNA X Division Championship, marking his first singles title in TNA.
+He successfully retained his title against Lee in a rematch on the Gold Rush special episode of Impact Wrestling.

 On the June 14 tapings of the June 21 episode of Impact Wrestling, however, Edwards dropped the title to Mike Bennett.
 Edwards regained the title the following day during an Ultimate X match to become a two-time X Division Champion.
-At Destination X he used the Option C for having a match against Lashley for the TNA World Heavyweight Championship, his title was also on the line.
-However, the match ended in a no-contest after an interference from Mike Bennett and Eddie was attacked by the debuting Moose.
-A week later Eddie Edwards lost the X Division Championship to Lashley in a "Winner Takes All" Six Sides of Steel match with the TNA World Heavyweight Championship also on the line.
+At Destination X, he used Option C to have a match against Lashley for the TNA World Heavyweight Championship, his title was also on the line.
+However, the match ended in a no contest after an interference from Bennett and Edwards was attacked by the debuting Moose.
+A week later, Edwards lost the X Division Championship to Lashley in a "Winner Takes All" Six Sides of Steel match with the TNA World Heavyweight Championship also on the line.
 On the September 22 episode of Impact Wrestling, he saved DJZ from an attack by The Helms Dynasty, and challenged him for a match for his X Division Championship, which DJZ accepted.
 However, a week later, Edwards failed to win the championship.
 After the match, both men were attacked by The Helms Dynasty.
 At Bound for Glory, he replaced Drew Galloway in his match against Aron Rex for the inaugural Impact Grand Championship, but was ultimately defeated.

 On the October 6 episode of Impact Wrestling, Edwards defeated Lashley to win his first TNA World Heavyweight Championship.

 On the October 20 episode of Impact Wrestling, he successfully defended his title against Cody and against Lashley on the November 3 episode of Impact Wrestling.
 The following week, Edwards defeated Bound for Gold winner Eli Drake to retain his title.
-After the match, he was attacked by the Death Crew Council.
-On the November 17 episode of Impact Wrestling, he and Brother Nero were defeated by the Death Crew Council in a No Disqualification handicap match.
+After the match, he was attacked by the Death Crew Council (James Storm, Bram and Kingston).
+On the November 17 episode of Impact Wrestling, he and Brother Nero were defeated by the DCC in a No Holds Barred handicap match.
 On the December 8 episode of Impact Wrestling, Edwards defended his title against Ethan Carter III, but the match ended in a no contest.